making/devsecops-demo/README.md

 Yeah, it works 👍.

+> `deploy-to-k8s` job runs periodically every 5 minutes, and the manifests managed by git and the state on k8s are always synced by `kapp` (a.k.a GitOps).

 ## Automatically update Tanzu Build Service dependencies.

 TanzuNetDependencyUpdater which will allow your Tanzu Build Service Cluster to automatically update its dependencies when new dependency descriptors are published to TanzuNet since [Tanzu Build Service 1.2](https://docs.pivotal.io/build-service/1-2/release-notes.html#1-2-0).